Carson-DeSotel/zumbro-flow-prediction/README.md

 # zumbro-flow-prediction

 zumbro-flow-prediction is a series of Jupyter Notebooks that import and process a variety of environmental data to create a machine learning model that predicts streamflow based on 10 years of streamflow data for the South Fork Zumbro River near Rochester, MN.

+This code is only accurate for the South Fork Zumbro River near Rochester, MN as the outside data is all based near that river.

 ## Authors & Contact Information